mattragoza/LiGAN/README.md

 The result is that a working directory is created for each job, named according to the `--job_name` format string.
 The created directories each contain a job script based on the template script where the placeholder values have been replaced with a parameter assignment from the job params file.

-This command creates a job script to train each of the two generative models we've created so far:
+This command creates a job script to train each of the two generative models we've created so far and writes their files name in `trial0_job_scripts`:

-`python3 ../job_scripts.py job.params -t csb_train.sh -n train_{gen_model_name}`
+`python3 ../job_scripts.py job.params -t csb_train_cmd.sh -n train_{gen_model_name} | tee trial0_job_scripts`

+The created scripts can be run directly as training commands, but it's often more useful to submit many training jobs together as an experiment.

+To handle this, simply run the following command:

+`python3 ../job_scripts.py expt.params -t csb_train_expt.sh -n trial{trial_num}`

+This will create a single script `trial0/csb_train_expt.sh` that can be submitted to run the entire training experiment in a single array job, in this case with 5 different seeds each.

 NOTE: For convenience, all of the above commands that use parameter files to setup a training experiment are contained in a single bash script, `setup.sh`.